nerdylua/Incoming-projects/README.md

 - [x] Not Pizza
 - [x] draftwise ~ improve
 - [x] Disabilities simulations website
+- [x] Git graph visualiser
+- [x] internship tracker with an interviews and thoughts blog page
-- [ ] open all repos, finish what hasnt been finished, visibility, deleting, etc
+- [x] open all repos, finish what hasnt been finished, visibility, deleting, etc Now just gotta sit and grind for placements:)